For style leaders and design lovers.

 'You want to ensure that your chosen furniture pieces are the right scale for your space,' says Lina Galvao, interior designer at Curated Nest Interiors.
 'Stay clear of bulky pieces that will take up a lot of physical and visual space.'

-If you're redesigning a modern living room and are looking for fresh new pieces, consider clean-lined and sleek seaters that add to the room's minimal vibe.
+If you're redesigning a modern living room and are looking for fresh new pieces, consider clean-lined and sleek minimalist couches that add to the room's minimal vibe.
 Do the same for lighting fixtures as well.
 Choose tones that are more muted, to further lighten the visuals of the seaters.

 10. Surplus artwork